Model task Submit one portfolio

 --full-universe

-Newest resolved official one-shot run only.
-If the latest round is pending, picks may be shown but performance is withheld.
+Newest completed public run only.
+If the latest round is pending, model portfolios may be shown but final performance is withheld.

-Average repeated-run alpha and average consistency across resolved stability runs.
-This view stays separate from official scoring.
+Average repeated-run score and average consistency across completed consistency runs.
+This view stays separate from public scoring.

 Fairness Controls